CLI Reference

 JSON Output

-Stable machine-readable output is available on the verification and advanced plugin surfaces.
+Stable machine-readable output is available on these surfaces:

 Command Layout